-Egypt is the host country of the 27th UN Climate Change Conference.
-That’s fitting as there are many projects ongoing in the North African country designed to mitigate the effects of climate change – which include, for example, rising temperatures and unusual periods of frost in Egypt itself.
+Egypt was the host country of the 27th UN Climate Change Conference.
+That fitted as there were many projects ongoing in the North African country designed to mitigate the effects of climate change – which include, for example, rising temperatures and unusual periods of frost in Egypt itself.
 The approaches are diverse and innovative, with special focus on agriculture, climate-friendly urban development and an enhanced circular economy.

 Samer Armeia never found beekeeping easy, although it has always been his passion.
 The 40-year-old from Abu Gergas has kept hives for 16 years.
 In recent years, conditions have become harder for smallholder farmers.
 As Armeia explains, ‘Unsustainable agricultural practices and pesticides, and above all climate change, have left the bees weaker and more susceptible to disease.’

 Armeia has received support in the shape of agricultural innovations shared by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
 In a programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ provides assistance to business start-ups and small and growing enterprises, encouraging them always to manage their activities in a sustainable and climate-friendly way.
 Sustainable packaging and organic fertilisers are just two of the ideas promoted by the programme, whose projects have benefitted 175 companies so far.